TMU-CanSat/CanSat-2024-2025-Training-Tasks/Mechanical Training Task/Training Package/README.md

 Use the above video as a reference for your assembly.
 (There is no need for screws for the joints.
 Just ensure that the parts do not intersect.)

 **Expectations:**
-- Ability to use the Standard and Advanced Mating tool
+- Ability to use the Standard and Advanced Mating tool.
-- Ability to use the Rotation and Move Component tool
+- Ability to use the Rotation and Move Component tool.
 - Assembly is **fully functional**.

 - # PART 2: MODELLING
+Create a camera gimbal+mount and make an assembly using the provided parts and your own parts.

-Use the above video as a reference for your model.
+Use the models for gear motor and camera in "Part 2: Modelling" to guide your creation!

 **Expectations:**
-- Ability to use
+- Ability to create sketches using a variety of lines.
-- Ability to use
+- Ability to use the extrude, hole cut, and fillet tools.
+- Proper dimensioning in millimeters.
+- Functionality of the design.
+- Attention to detail.
 - Assembly and parts created are **fully functional**.